n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.embeddingscohere.md

 # Embeddings Cohere

-The Embeddings Cohere node allows you to generate embeddings for a given text.
+Use the Embeddings Cohere node to generate embeddings for a given text.

 On this page, you'll find the node parameters for the Embeddings Cohere node, and links to more resources.